 When to Use Audio Description on Your Content

-With anticipated updates to Title II of the ADA, ensuring accessible media has never been more top-of-mind.
-Audio description (AD) is one essential aspect of the upcoming requirements, and we’re here to help when it comes to narrowing down the what, when, and how of effectively implementing AD.
+With anticipated updates to Title II of the ADA, an increasing number of organizations will be legally required to adhere to stricter accessibility rules.
+One of the most essential aspects of the upcoming requirements is audio description (AD) – a tool to help make video content more accessible to blind and low-vision individuals.
+As questions arise, we’re here to help when it comes to narrowing down the what, when, and how of effectively implementing AD.

 When to use audio description